Restoration of the Great Silk Road

 Within the framework of the Memorandum of Understanding, a groundbreaking ceremony for the construction of a road bridge and border/customs infrastructure was held in Zangilan on October 6, 2023 and construction work started.

 As a new branch of the Middle Corridor and a reliable trade route, the Baku-Nakhchivan-Kars railway will serve to deepen regional cooperation and improve living standards.
-The Protocol of Intent on the construction of the new Kars-Nakhchivan railway line was signed during a meeting of the presidents of the Republic of Azerbaijan and the Republic of Turkiye on September 25, 2023.
-The length of the future railway will be 224 kilometers and the Turkish side plans to put it into operation within five years.
-The project will be of historic importance in establishing a connection between Nakhchivan and the rest of Azerbaijan and enabling the transportation of goods to Europe.
+The Protocol of Intent on the construction of the new Kars-Nakhchivan railway line was signed during a meeting of the presidents of the Republic of Azerbaijan and the Republic of Türkiye on September 25, 2023.
+The 224-kilometer railway line, planned for construction by Türkiye, is expected to be completed within five years.
+This railway will serve as a vital link between mainland Azerbaijan and Nakhchivan, while also representing a historically significant infrastructure project that will enhance cargo transportation to Europe.

 Azerbaijan closely cooperates with countries located along the corridor in an effort to promote the Middle Corridor.
-It should be noted that the Road Map on the development of the Middle Corridor for the 2022-2027 period was signed between Azerbaijan, Kazakhstan, Turkiye and Georgia on November 22, 2022.
+It should be noted that the Road Map on the development of the Middle Corridor for the 2022-2027 period was signed between Azerbaijan, Kazakhstan, and Türkiye on November 22, 2022.

 The Action Plan on increasing the transit potential of international transport corridors passing through the territory of the Republic of Azerbaijan and promoting transit cargo transportation for the 2024-2026 period, approved on November 23, 2023, creates ample opportunities for a more efficient use of Azerbaijan’s transit potential.